-- Contract of sale – Read the contract for sale including vendor statement carefully and ensure you understand the meaning of all the conditions of the contract.
+- Contract of sales -- Read the contract of sale including vendor statement carefully and ensure you understand the meaning of all the conditions of the contract.
 Note any important penalty clauses for delayed settlement or breach of contract.

-- Caveat – Look for any caveats on the title which the vendor must remove on or before the settlement.
-Consider lodging a caveat on the property you are purchasing to prevent the seller from acting contrary to your interest in the property.
+- Caveat -- Look for any caveats on the title which the vendor must remove on or before the settlement.
+Consider lodging a caveat on the property you are purchasing to prevent the seller for acting contrary to your interest in the property.

-- Stamp duty – Build in stamp duty costs in your budget.
+- Stamp duty -- Build in stamp duty costs in your budget.
 You may be eligible for Principal Place of Residence (PPR) or First Home Owners concession.
-Note that foreign nationals may need to pay more stamp duty than Australian Permanent Residents or Citizens.
+Note that foreign nations may need to pay more stamp duty than Australian Permanent Residents or Citizens.

-- Insurance – Ensure that the vendor has insurance on the property until settlement date and arrange your own insurance post settlement.
+- Insurance -- Ensure that the vendor has insurance on the property until settlement date and array your own insurance post settlement.

-- Adjustment of costs – This is a statement of costs such as rates, water and land tax; what has been paid or is payable by the vendor until the date of settlement.
+- Adjustment of costs -- This is a statement of costs such as rates, water and lad tax; what has been paid or is payable by the vendor until the date of settlement.

-- Maintain insurance on the property – vendor’s are required to maintain property insurance to cover the financial loss through fire, burglary etc. Often vendors cancel their property insurance once the contract is signed, but you are bound by the contract to handover the property in the same condition that was presented when the contract for sale was signed.
+- Maintain insurance of the property -- vendor's are required to maintain property insurance to cover the financial loss through fire, burglary etc. Often vendors cancel their property insurance once the contract is signed, but you are bound by the contract to handover the property in the same condition that was presented when the contract for sale was signed.